andreacorbellini/andreacorbellini.github.io/src/content/2023-001-ec-encryption.md

 - elliptic curve key exchange is simpler and has fewer pitfalls than encryption.

-In conclusion, no practical use case benefits from elliptic curve encryption, and that's why we don't use it and prefer elliptic curve key exchange instead.
+In conclusion, there are no practical benefits from elliptic curve encryption compared to hybrid encryption with key agreement, and that's why we don't use it.
 However, the idea that elliptic curves cannot be used for encryption is a myth, and I hope this article will help clarify that confusion.